Inference-Time Scaling of Verification: Self-Evolving Deep Research Agents via Test-Time Rubric-Guided Verification: Introduction

 Beyond test-time inference, we extend \methodname to develop \methodname-4K, a high-quality supervised fine-tuning (SFT) dataset comprising 4,646 prompt-response pairs tailored for DRA verification.
 Curated by filtering and parsing 400 initial agent verification trajectories, \methodname-4K enables robust reflection and self-critique.
 Using this dataset, we fine-tune \methodname-8B, a model that surpasses other open-sourced models after reflection on key benchmarks.
 Our framework thus offers a scalable solution for both DRA verification and high-quality dataset creation.
+Moreover, as reflection-enhanced reinforcement learning gains momentum~\cite{hubotter2026reinforcement, liu2025deep}, our taxonomy and dataset can serve as a foundation for reliable self-verification and reward signals in RL-based agent training.
 In summary, our contributions are as follows:

 \begin{itemize}[leftmargin=*] \item We formalize the agent reflection pipeline for Deep Research Agents (DRAs) and leverage the asymmetry of verification to achieve superior meta-evaluation performance. \item We introduce a comprehensive DRA failure taxonomy, automatically constructed to categorize failures systematically, and derive structured rubrics for outcome-based rewards. \item Through extensive experiments, we demonstrate the inference-time scaling of verification that holds for both capable closed-source LLM APIs and supervised fine-tuned models; integrating enhanced verification capabilities significantly boosts overall agent performance. \end{itemize}